Coderockr/backend-test/README.md

 ## Have Fun Coding 🤘
 - This challenge description is intentionally vague in some aspects, but if you need assistance feel free to ask for help.
-- If any of the seens out of your current level, you may skip it, but remember to tell us about it in the pull request.
+- If any of the seems out of your current level, you may skip it, but remember to tell us about it in the pull request.

 ## Credits